briwilcox/todoist-gpt-assistant/README.md

 api_key = YOUR_OPENAI_API_KEY
 ```

-Replace the placeholders with your respective API keys and Twilio information.
+Replace the placeholders with your respective API keys.

 ## Usage
 Run the script by executing: